 Explore Careers - Job Market Report

-- Establish work schedules and procedures and co-ordinate activities with other work units or departments
+- Establish methods to meet work schedules and may co-ordinate work activities with other units

 Job opportunities from Job Bank and contributing job sites are updated daily.

 The Canadian Forces is currently recruiting 2,800 Regular Force, and 5,400 part-time Reserve Force members for a wide range of careers across Canada.

 The mission of the Canadian Forces is to protect Canada, defend North America in co operation with the U.S., and contribute to international peace and security.
 On any given day, about 8,000 Canadian Forces members - one third of our deployable force - are preparing for, engaged in or returning from an overseas mission.
 At home, Canadian Forces can bring the best available military resources from across Canada to bear on a crisis or threat, wherever it occurs, nation-wide.

 To learn about the requirements and application process, visit FORCES.CA.